axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

  <tr>
   <th><p>Huge<br>Power<br>Block</p></th>
   <td>
    <p>Over time, businesses have come to make up a huge international block (i.e., and, no, not due to a conspiracy or any such).
 We need to experiment with models based on communities of people instead.
-The RADICAL COMPANIES<sup id="bm09"><a href="#en09">9&nbsp;</a></sup> book offers a viable alternative.</p>
+The RADICAL COMPANIES book offers a viable alternative.<a id="bm09" href="#en09"><sup>9&nbsp;</sup></a></p>
   </td>
  </tr>
  <tr>